shiroichiheisen/RTL8367-Arduino-Library/README.md

 I only have the rtl8367s eeprom file using the 24c32, i dont have other rtl8367 eeprom files, so if you have other rtl8367 eeprom files, please send them to this repository.

+This library is based on the realteck original library, theres a programming guide from realtech on this library.

-# Working:
+# Functions Added:

-- [x] Read the port status - getPortStatus
+- [x] Read the port status - getPortStatus - Workin
-- [x] Probe the ic to see if its connected - probeIc
+- [x] Probe the ic to see if its connected - probeIc - Working
-- [x] Init Vlan - init_vlan
+- [x] Init Vlan - rtk_svlan_init - Working
+- [x] Set Vlan - rtk_svlan_set
+- [x] Get Vlan - rtk_svlan_get

 # tested on: